 A person with a print disability may have a number of different impairments.
 They might have a visual impairment, so they cannot access text visually or at the same size as those without a disability.
 They may have dyslexia, or a similar specific learning disability.
 They may have a physical disability that prevents them from being able to handle a physical copy of a print publication.
 Any type of print disability may have negative implications for academic outcomes, as it would affect the ability they would have to access and process information.
 A typical barrier to accessing information is when a source is not available in a format that is accessible to their requirements.
 For example, this might be a visually impaired person being unable to access module reading because the resource does not work with their screen reading software, or a person with a hearing impairment finding multimedia content difficult due to a lack of captions or transcripts.
-(W3C, 2018)
+Beyene, 2018:126. highlights the potential impact this could have:

+“Users with print disability who rely on screen reader technologies could effectively be excluded from digital services if the search interfaces are not easily navigable, or if resources such as ebooks cannot be “read” by screen readers.”

 There has been a welcome shift towards a more mainstream and inclusive approach to supporting students with disabilities in HE.
 The adoption of the social model of disability seeks to embed inclusive design in an effort to deliver accessible by design services at the point of need without any retrospective adaptation.
 The traditional medical (individual) model of disability would posit that it is the “functional limitations” of disabled people that are the reason for exclusion and rather than institutional oversight:

 Firstly, it locates the 'problem' of disability within the individual and secondly it sees the causes of this problem as stemming from the functional limitations or psychological losses which are assumed to arise from disability.
 These two points are underpinned by what might be called 'the personal tragedy theory of disability' which suggests that disability is some terrible chance event which occurs at random to unfortunate individuals.
-(Oliver, 1990).
+(Oliver, 1990:n.p.).

 The social model of disability demands a fundamental overhaul of thinking around how the preeminent culture has developed:

 The genesis, development and articulation of the social model of disability by disabled people themselves is a rejection of all of these fundamentals.
 It does not deny the problem of disability but locates it squarely within society.
 It is not individual limitations, of whatever kind, which are the cause of the problem but society's failure to provide appropriate services and adequately ensure the needs of disabled people are fully taken into account in its social organisation.
-Further, the consequences of this failure does not simply and randomly fall on individuals but systematically upon disabled people as a group who experience this failure as discrimination institutionalised throughout society (Oliver, 1990).
+Further, the consequences of this failure does not simply and randomly fall on individuals but systematically upon disabled people as a group who experience this failure as discrimination institutionalised throughout society (Oliver, 1990:n.p.).

-This is reinforced by the Disabled Students Sector Leadership Group (2017) which calls for the implementation of an inclusive, and technologically advanced practice to support students with disabilities:
+This is reinforced by the Disabled Students Sector Leadership Group (2017:12) which calls for the implementation of an inclusive, and technologically advanced practice to support students with disabilities:

 HE providers could embrace and adopt this approach as it supports and guides the ways in which pedagogy; curricula and assessment are designed and delivered to engage students in learning that is meaningful, relevant and accessible to all.
-It embraces a view of the individual and individual difference as the source of diversity that can enrich the lives and learning of others. (p.12)
+It embraces a view of the individual and individual difference as the source of diversity that can enrich the lives and learning of others.